Carducci Art Law | Indipendent practice in international art, cultural property and heritage law, arbitration, ADR, litigation

 Former UNESCO Mediator between the UK and Greece concerning the Parthenon Marbles

-International Law (Public and Private), EU, French, Italian and English Law
+iii) International Law (Public, Economic, Private), EU, French and Italian Law

 Member of three ICC Commissions: Arbitration and ADR – Commercial Law – Competition

-Panels of Arbitrators: ICDR, CIArb, WIPO, JCAA, HKIAC, BVI, CMAP, Formerly ICSID, CAS and SIAC
+Panels of Arbitrators: ICDR, CIArb, WIPO, JCAA, HKIAC, BVI, CMAP.
+Formerly ICSID, SIAC, CAS Panels

 Publications: 2 Monographs and 55 Articles in Law Journals